SAGUARO NATIONAL PARK

 "Saguaro Corners. ...".
 Saguaro Corners Restaurant is across the road from the entrance to Saguaro NP East.
 View on the postcard is of Saguaro NP East.
 Color printed postcard.
 Dates from circa 1970s.

 Some "cactus humor" to end this exhibit!
-Linen-texture postcard distributed by Lollesgard Specialty Co., Tucson, Arizona.
+Color linen-texture postcard distributed by Lollesgard Specialty Co., Tucson, Arizona.
 Printed by Curteich, Chicago, Il.
 Number 1B-H1564.
+Number 4-41.
 Copyright and published in 1941.

 BOOKS: